gleuch/hitler-has-a-toupee/README.md

-# Hitler has a toupe
+# Hitler has a toupee

 __Version 0.0.1__ : TBD

-A Google Chrome extension to show the ugly under the touple.
+A Google Chrome extension to show the ugly under the toupee.

 Created by [Greg Leuch][gleuch].
 Requested by everyone.